bakkerme/youtube-curator-v2/planning/video_summary_plan.md

     *   It will return a predefined static summary, or a simple transformation of the input (e.g., "Mock summary for video with subtitles starting: [first 50 chars of input text]...").
     *   This allows testing the flow of data to and from the LLM service without incurring costs or relying on network connectivity.
     *   Different mock responses can be configured based on parts of the input text or specific video IDs to test various LLM output scenarios.

+## 6. Arbitrary Video Summarization

+To allow summarization of arbitrary YouTube videos, the system will be updated to handle videos that are not part of the tracked channels.
+These videos will not be saved to the videos database, and the response will include `tracked: false`.

+### 6.1.
+API Endpoint Behavior

+* **Endpoint:** `GET /videos/{videoID}/summary`
+* **Behavior for Arbitrary Videos:**
+  * If the `videoID` does not belong to a tracked channel, the system will still attempt to generate a summary.
+  * The generated summary will not be cached or stored in the database.
+  * The response will include `tracked: false` to indicate that the video is not part of the tracked channels.

+### 6.2.
+System Design and Flow Updates

+1. **Request:** Client requests `GET /videos/{videoID}/summary`.
+2. **Cache Check:**
+   * If the `videoID` belongs to a tracked channel, the system checks the local cache/database for an existing summary.
+   * If the `videoID` does not belong to a tracked channel, skip the cache check.
+3. **Subtitle Download:**
+   * The system uses the existing `yt-dlp` integration to download subtitles for `videoID`.
+   * Priority will be given to user-selected language or auto-generated English subtitles if specific language is not available.
+   * If subtitles cannot be fetched, return `404 Not Found` or an appropriate error.
+4. **LLM Invocation:**
+   * The downloaded subtitle text is sent to the configured LLM service endpoint.
+   * The prompt will be engineered to request a concise, informative summary.
+5. **Response:**
+   * For tracked videos, the summary is cached and returned to the client.
+   * For arbitrary videos, the summary is returned directly without caching, and the response includes `tracked: false`.

+### 6.3.
+Updates to API Endpoint Specifications

+#### Public Video Summary Endpoint

+* **Success Responses:**
+  * `200 OK`: Summary successfully retrieved.
+    * Content-Type: `application/json`
+    * Body:
+      ```json
+      {
+        "videoId": "string",
+        "summary": "string",
+        "sourceLanguage": "string", // e.g., "en", "es"
+        "generatedAt": "datetime", // ISO 8601 format
+        "tracked": false
+      }
+      ```
+* **Error Responses:**
+  * `404 Not Found`: The video ID is not found, or subtitles are unavailable for the video.
+  * `500 Internal Server Error`: An unexpected error occurred during summary generation or retrieval (e.g., LLM service unavailable, `yt-dlp` error).
+  * `503 Service Unavailable`: The summary generation is in progress, and the client should retry later.